arve0/master/thesis.md

 # Introduction
-With a population just above 5 million [1], Norway diagnoses three thousand women with breast cancer each year [2].
+With a population just above 5 million [1], three thousand women are diagnosed with breast cancer each year [2] in Norway.
 This makes breast cancer the most common kind of cancer, affecting one of every eleventh woman.
 Luckily the cancer form is often treatable, and in 2012 there was 649 fatalities caused by breast cancer [3].
-Diagnosis
+The diagnosis is an act of several steps, and currently contains the following at St. Olavs hospital:

+- x-ray mammography
+- ultra sound screening
+- tissue sample(s)

+In particular, pathologists

 [1]: https://www.ssb.no/befolkning/statistikker/folkemengde
 [2]: http://www.stolav.no/Pasient/Pasientforlop/Pasientforlop/Kreftsykdommer/Behandling-av-brystkreft/130731/